Relintai/pandemonium_engine_docs/usage/shaders/your_first_shader/your_first_3d_shader.md

 ```

 That is everything for this part.
 Hopefully, you now understand the basics of
-vertex shaders in Godot.
+vertex shaders in Pandemonium.
 In the next part of this tutorial we will write a
 fragment function to accompany this vertex function and we will cover a more
 advanced technique to turn this terrain into an ocean of moving waves.